reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 ```

 Here, we have defined a new message converter using our applications' default object mapper and then passed it to an instance of `QueueMessageHandlerFactory`.
-The  `QueueMessageHandlerFactory` allows Spring to use our custom message converter for deserialising the messages it receives in its listener method.
+The  `QueueMessageHandlerFactory` allows Spring to use our custom message converter for deserializing the messages it receives in its listener method.

 Let us send the same JSON message again using the AWS SQS console.